spacekat/portfolio/_posts/2013-02-01-riker-ipsum.markdown

-My original idea was to have a space background, but it made the text difficule to read, and also it the visual metaphor of clicky buttons didn'ts make sense floating in air.
+My original idea was to have a space background, but it made the text difficule to read, and also it the visual metaphor of clicky buttons didn't make sense floating in air.

 ![first design idea]({{ site.baseurl}}/images/riker-ipsum/riker-ipsum-og.png)